 Proposed pedestrian scale lighting features will illuminate the proposed trail for safety; however, lighting will be solar powered and will not require connection to the existing utility infrastructure.
-Existing utilities, including the sewer manhole southwest of El Granada Elementary, and the above-ground utility boxes at the corner of Highway 1 and Coronado Street may require relocation to accommodate the trail alignment; however, to the extent feasible, the proposed Project will try to minimize the need to relocate existing infrastructure.
+Existing utilities, including the sewer manhole southwest of El Granada Elementary and the above-ground utility boxes at the corner of Highway 1 and Coronado Street may require relocation to accommodate the trail alignment; however, to the extent feasible, the proposed Project will try to minimize the need to relocate existing infrastructure.
+Furthermore, the trail alignment minimizes crossings with existing utilities.